antoniolofiego/CloudCertNotes/AWS-SSA/AWS Solutions Architect Associate.md

 - Objects are already in the bucket are not automatically replicated to the target bucket, so they have to be uploaded manually
 - File modifications in one bucket are replicated to the other bucket
 - Delete markers and individual version deletions are not replicated across buckets

+## Transfer Acceleration

+- Uses CloudFront Edge Network to accelerate uploads to S3
+- Can use distinct URL to upload directly to edge location
+    - `bucketname.s3-accelerate.amazonaws.com`

+## DataSync

+- Allows to move large amount of data to AWS
+- Used on-premise
+- Install an AWS DataSync agent on your server and connect to the NAS to copy data to/from AWS
+- Automatically encrypts data and accelerates transfer over the WAS
+- Automatic data integrity checks in-transit and at-rest
+- In the AWS region, DataSync securely connects to S3, EFS or FSx for Windows File Server to copy data and metadata